 Results

-Most of the newspaper content was from the state of Panjab (70), followed by Delhi (21) and Tamil Nadu (18).
-Punjab and Delhi have reported the highest number of unethical incidents, and at the same time, these states have also reported maximum involvement of the court and efforts from the government to regulate the addiction treatment.
+The newspaper content used in the analysis were from 13 states, most of which were from the state of Panjab (n.70), followed by Delhi (n.21) and Tamil Nadu (n.18).
+Punjab and Delhi have reported the highest number of unethical incidents, and at the same time, these states have also reported maximum involvement of the court and efforts from the government to regulate the addiction treatment in the region.
+Table 1 lists down a state-wise summary of issues reported in the newspaper items used in the analysis.